github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 |--------|-------------
 | `pre_receive_hook.create` | A pre-receive hook was created.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policy-with-pre-receive-hooks/managing-pre-receive-hooks-on-the-github-enterprise-server-appliance#creating-pre-receive-hooks)."
 | `pre_receive_hook.destroy` | A pre-receive hook was deleted.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policy-with-pre-receive-hooks/managing-pre-receive-hooks-on-the-github-enterprise-server-appliance#deleting-pre-receive-hooks)."
-| `pre_receive_hook.enforcement` | A pre-receive hook enforcement setting allowing repository and organization administrators to override the hook configuration was enabled or disabled.
+| `pre_receive_hook.enforcement` | A pre-receive hook enforcement setting allowing repository administrators and organization owners to override the hook configuration was enabled or disabled.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policy-with-pre-receive-hooks/managing-pre-receive-hooks-on-the-github-enterprise-server-appliance)."
 | `pre_receive_hook.rejected_push` | A pre-receive hook rejected a push.
 | `pre_receive_hook.update` | A pre-receive hook was created.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policy-with-pre-receive-hooks/managing-pre-receive-hooks-on-the-github-enterprise-server-appliance#editing-pre-receive-hooks)."
 | `pre_receive_hook.warned_push` | A pre-receive hook warned about a push.